tahsin-tietoevry/my-first-github-repository/README.md

 Here is my first github repository.

-Readme.md file is just edited manually.
-One more edit at github.

-This line is added manually in GitHub Website.
+This file was edited manually during merge conflict resolution.